GDSC-IIIT-V/computer-science-resources/README.md

 # computer-science-resources

 A collection of all the essential and amazing resources in a proper sequence for various Computer Science and Software Development Domains in a Google Doc Format.
+You can Just click on the Link given below to open it.

 | Domain              | README                                              |
 | ------------------- | --------------------------------------------------- |